-- Calling 911 or Campus Security - Accounting for the safety of faculty, staff and students - Contacting appropriate Goodwill Industries SELA personnel for safety or repairs assistance - Forwarding emergency impact reports to the appropriate personnel - Disseminating any emergency information
+- Calling 911 or Campus Security if needed - Accounting for the safety of faculty, staff, visitors, and students - Completing and forwarding accident/incident reports to the appropriate personnel

-Emergency Procedures
+General Emergency Procedures

-Goodwill Technical College has an emergency procedure plan specific to its particular location and circumstances.
-The plan directs students, faculty, staff and guests in emergency situations and outlines the critical coordination between Goodwill Technical College and its emergency services providers.
+Goodwill Technical College has an emergency procedure plan specific to its particular circumstances.
+The plan directs students, faculty, staff and guests in emergency situations and outlines steps to follow in the event of an emergency.
 The following emergencies are addressed: Lockdown, Evacuation, Utility Emergency, Severe Weather, Bomb Threat Fire Gas Leaks Accidents/Medical Emergencies, Hurricanes, Suspicious Mail Packages &Chemical/Biochemical/Radiological/Nuclear Attacks.

-Everyone at Goodwill Technical College - students, faculty, staff, and visitors - must take appropriate and deliberate action when an emergency strikes a building, a portion of the campus, or entire site.
-Decisive leadership is essential.
+Emergency quick guides/flipbooks are located in each classroom.
+Everyone at Goodwill Technical College - students, faculty, staff, and visitors - must take appropriate and deliberate action when in the event of an emergency.